 In India, the true import of the phrase ‘public policy’ was, at first, put to question in relation to The Indian Contract Act, 1872.
 Section 23 reads as: “The consideration or object of an agreement is lawful, unless the Court regards it as immoral or opposed to public policy.”
 In 1959, in Gherulal Parakh v.
 Mahadeodas Maiya, AIR 1959 SC 781 the SC had the occasion to deliberate on the aforesaid section.
 A plethora of authorities were cited.
-A couple of these were: i) Cheshire and Fifoot, which explained that it is ‘not legitimate‘ for Courts to invent new heads of public policy.
-That, in fact, a Judge must be ‘content‘ to merely apply the ‘principles laid down in previous decisions‘ & ii) Lord Atkin, who had once remarked, that the doctrine of public policy should only be invoked when the harm to the public is ‘substantially incontestable‘.
-In view of these opinions, and its likes, the SC noted in Gherulal that “Even if it is permissible for Courts to evolve a new head of public policy under extraordinary circumstances giving rise to incontestable harm to the society” that the contracts in question could not be voided on ground of public policy since their unique nature were, in fact, ‘tolerated‘ by the ‘public and State alike‘ for ‘centuries‘.
-There was a subtle indication that, Judges should only ‘expound and not expand‘ on the concept of public policy.
+A couple of these were: i) Cheshire and Fifoot, which explained that it is ‘not legitimate‘ for Courts to invent new heads of ‘public policy’.
+That, in fact, a Judge must be ‘content‘ to merely apply the ‘principles laid down in previous decisions‘ & ii) Lord Atkin, who had once remarked, doctrine of ‘public policy’ should only be invoked when the harm to the public is ‘substantially incontestable‘.
+In view of these opinions, and its likes, the SC noted in Gherulal that “Even if it is permissible for Courts to evolve a new head of ‘public policy’ under extraordinary circumstances giving rise to incontestable harm to the society” that the contracts in question could not be voided on ground of ‘public policy’ since their unique nature were, in fact, ‘tolerated‘ by the ‘public and State alike‘ for ‘centuries‘.
+There was a subtle indication that Judges should only ‘expound and not expand‘ on the concept of ‘public policy’.

 Despite the absurdities, in Phulchand Exports Ltd. v.
-OOO Patriot, (2011) 10 SCC 300 it was held in black white by 2 Hon’ble Judges, both of whom are slated to be future Chief Justices of India, that, “there is merit in the submission that in view of the decision of this Court in Saw Pipes the expression ‘public policy of India’ used in Section 48(2)(b) has to be given wider meaning and the award could be set aside, if it is patently illegal”.
+OOO Patriot, (2011) 10 SCC 300 it was held in black white by 2 Hon’ble Judges, both of whom are slated to be Future Chief Justices of India, “there is merit in the submission that in view of the decision of this Court in Saw Pipes the expression ‘public policy of India’ used in Section 48(2)(b) has to be given wider meaning and the Award could be set aside, if it is patently illegal”.